Update: ‘BMW to launch 7 NEVs in China in 2022’ section updated.

 BMW Brilliance, the joint venture between the BMW Group and Brilliance China Automotive Holdings Ltd, started constructing a new plant in Tiexi, a district of Shenyang in the Liaoning Province, on 1 April 2020.
 The extension of the existing plant will ramp up the production to satiate the demand for luxury cars in the world’s largest auto market.

 The new Tiexi plant will be built on an overall area of 2.9 sq. km. and will have a new press shop, body shop, paint shop, assembly shop, and external infrastructure, apart from additional space for production expansion if required.
-The new plant will be ready for serial production in 2022 and will utilize BMW’s flexible manufacturing to make fully-electric and plug-in hybrid models, including the electric variants of BMW 3 Series and BMW 5 Series (BMW i5), as per Chinese news reports.
+The new plant will be ready for serial production this year and will utilize BMW’s flexible manufacturing to make fully-electric and plug-in hybrid models, including the electric variants of BMW 3 Series (new BMW i3) and BMW 5 Series (BMW i5), as per Chinese news reports.

 The upcoming plant in Tiexi will be the largest project undertaken by BMW Brilliance and is located bordering the Hun River.
 Factors such as environmental and resource conservation are considered since the company started preparing the land for construction.
 Working with the district government, BMW Brilliance’s construction team has come up with an environmental governance plan to enhance the overall natural environment of the Hun River.
 The new production centre blends BMW’s Industry 4.0 and intelligent manufacturing of China to boost the local economy and auto industry development.